jamesstaub/euclip/README.md

   - - add a sequence BPM divider
   - - add reverse/pingpong mode for tracks
   - - ability for track to have many chainable sequences (perhaps with their own script editor for the chaining logic!?)
+  - - in addition to Euclidean tab, add some sorta generative/evolving/automated UI

 Scripts
   - implement a `.connect(this.mixer)` to create uniform track gain slider or it could be a `__().channelout()` macro which is a `gain`, `panner` and `connect(master)`